anuragvvworkspace/anuragvvworkspace.github.io/content/learning_curves/machine_learning/bloomberg_tutes/video6_l1l2Regularization.md

 Effeciantly constraint and penalization are the same in deriving the optimization result
 16:29: Ridge regressuib thikonov form
 34:20:  Why lasso regression gives sparce solution?(i donno what the hell he is talking about at this point

+no more pay attention further

+Lasso as quadratic program
+Coordinate descent method for